giacomo-ascari/dichotomic-compression/README.md

   - Size/position: number of sectorizations done before getting to the sector itself (1 byte)
   - RGB stored as 3 1-byte channels
   - Final sector "weight": 4 bytes (32 bits)
-- Version 2 (to be implemented)
+- Version 2
   - Applies the sectorization on the three separate color channels as if they were 3 different images.
-  - Size/position: number of sectorizations done before getting to the sector itself (4 bit)
+  - Size/position: number of sectorizations done before getting to the sector itself (1 byte)
-  - Maximum resolution 65536x65536
-  - Color stored as 4-bit channel.
+  - Color stored as 8-bit channel.
-  - Final sector "weight": 1 byte
+  - Final sector "weight": 2 bytes (16 bits)
   - Approximately 3 times more sectors

 ## Usage